Gerontology

 Explores the convergence of gerontology and recent brain science.
 Presents novel and combinatorial interventions based on recent research on aging brains.
 Introduces the emerging array of sustainable approaches to engage, stimulate, and enhance older minds.
 Audit available.

-Introduces the multidisciplinary academic area of gerontology and the broad field of aging.
-Uses both individual and collective learning activities to explore the Gerontology program and potential career pathways, as well as professional development, volunteer, and internship opportunities in the field of aging.
-Designed to be highly collaborative and participatory.
+Introduces the multidisciplinary academic area of gerontology and the broad field of aging, including potential career pathways, as well as professional development, volunteer, and internship opportunities.
 Audit available.

 GRN 233.
 Supporting End of Life.
 4 Credits.